Safe Houses for girls

-Safe houses for girls in Zambia, such as the Maamba Safe House, are critically important because they provide a secure and stable environment for some of the most vulnerable girls to escape cycles of poverty, early marriage, and gender-based violence.
+Our Baraka Safe Houses transform the lives of girls in Zambia; they are a safe haven to protect vulnerable teenage girls from the impact of poverty, such as early marriage, teenage pregnancies, and gender-based violence.
 Many of these girls come from rural areas where there are no nearby secondary schools and strong cultural pressures to marry young, limiting their opportunities for education and independence.
+Most of these girls would not be in education without the support of Baraka.

 By offering safe accommodation close to schools, consistent access to food, and mentorship from caregivers, these homes allow girls to focus on their studies and build life skills without fear or insecurity.